noahgrant/resourcerer/README.md

 - De-prioritize fetching the resource until after all critical resources have been fetched
 - Remove the resource from consideration within the component-wide loading states (`hasLoaded`, `isLoading`, `hasErrored`), giving us the ability to render without waiting on those resources
-- Can set our own UI logic around displaying noncritical data based on their individual loading states, ie `usersLoadingState`, which can be passed to the pure helper methods, `hasLoaded`, `hasErrored`, and `isLoading` from `resourcerer`.
+- Can set our own UI logic around displaying noncritical data based on their individual loading states, ie `usersLoadingState`, which can be passed to the pure helper methods, `haveAllLoaded`, `haveAnyErrored`, and `areAnyLoading` from `resourcerer`.